Peakboard/peakboard.github.io/content/_misc/06-en-version-history.md

 ## 1.0.33.6 (19.12.2018)

-* OPC UA Datasource: The certificate handling for server certificates was reworked and now behaves as the specification says
+* OPC UA datasource: The certificate handling for server certificates was reworked and now behaves as the specification says

 ## 1.0.33.0 (17.12.2018)